no-go/ArduinoFlipClock/README.md

 # Usage

-## Bluetooth modes
+## modes

 If the Display is on you can use the watch as Bluetooth Keyboard.
-Button 1 and 2 has 3 modes:
+Button 1 and 2 has 6 modes:

+### set clock

+- set hours up, down
+- set minutes up, down

+### Bluetooth

 - media prev or next
 - volume up or down
 - cursor up or down
+- off

 ## if display is off